Shortarmguy's Emails That Made Me Think

 Ninety percent of the population has an innie belly button.

-People have the tendency to chew the food on the side that they most often use
+People have the tendency to chew the food on the side that they most often use their hand.

 Some people start to sneeze if they are exposed to sunlight or have a light shined into their eye.